Tahsin-Mayeesha/Tahsin-Mayeesha/README.md

 <h1 align="center">Hi 👋, I'm Tahsin-Mayeesha</h1>

-  <p>I’m graduating from Computer Science and Engineering major from North South University in Fall 2020. </p>
+  <p>Currently I'm working as a data scientist in Human Computer Interaction research lab in North South University on a funded project from Bill and Melinda Gates Foundation to study digital financial inclusion of Bangladeshi women.
+I’ve graduated from Computer Science and Engineering major (AI trail) in Fall 2020. </p>
   <p>My thesis project was on building deep learning models for question answering systems in Bangla(Paper accepted in Journal of Information and Telecommunication, Taylor and Francis, September 2020). <p>
   <p>In summer 2019 I trained a machine translation system for bangla-english.I’ve also won Banglalink SGD hackathon recently with team Quirkybits with a legal assistant chatbot project in early 2020. <p>
   <p>I’ve worked with Tensorflow Hub team for Google Summer of Code 2019 on pretrained embedding exporters, demo notebook with bangla text classification and a prototype ULMFiT tensorflow-hub module.
 Last year I worked with Berkman Klein Center of Internet and Society, a research lab in Harvard for Google Summer of Code 2018 on Mediaviz, a network visualization package for automatically scaling force-based networks. <p>